The Blue Mountains Creative Arts Network

 Talking Art Podcasts

 In the upper mountains we are crafting a program of monthly Talking Art events, based in the Carrington Hotel library, Katoomba on the first Saturday of every month from 4pm.
-We intend to create a structured approach which will enable us build an interesting program of conversations with a diverse range of artists, curators and creatives from within our community and further afield and turn those talks into podcasts which will appear here.
+We intend to create a structured approach which will enable us to build an interesting program of conversations with a diverse range of artists, curators and creatives from within our community and further afield and turn those talks into podcasts which will appear here.

 *Blue Mountains Creative Arts Network